Home

 Why DASH is important

 Some ethnic groups have above average levels of heart disease, high blood pressure and poor mental health in adulthood.
-For example, diabetes and high blood pressure are 2-3 times more common among Black Caribbeans than among Whites.
+For example, diabetes and high blood pressure are 2-3 times more common among Black Caribbean than among White people.

 We need to understand what causes these health differences in adulthood and at what age they begin to emerge.